 As a proactive measure for strengthening financial stability and with a view to enhancepublic confidence in the robustness of the financial sector RBI has formulated a schemecalled "Protected disclosures scheme for private sector and foreign banks".

-In the above perspective our Bank has formulated and implemented a "WhistleBlower Policy" which is made available in the Bank's Website and local internet.During the year 2016-17 no personnel has been denied access to the audit committee.
+In the above perspective our Bank has formulated and implemented a "WhistleBlower Policy" which is made available in the Bank's Website and local intranet.During the year 2017-18 no personnel has been denied access to the Audit Committee.
 TheWeb link thereto is https://www.lvbank.com/UserFiles/File/WhistleBlowerPolicy_2015.pdf.

 Pursuant to the Regulation 25(7) of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 the Bank has to conduct a familiarization programme fornewly inducted Independent Directors and the Bank has done accordingly.
 In compliance withRegulation 46 (2) (i) of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the details of the familiarisation programme conducted are disclosed inthe website of the Bank and can be viewed at http://www.lvbank.com/Independent_Directors-TnC.aspx.

 44. CODE OF CONDUCT TO REGULATE MONITOR AND REPORT TRADING BY INSIDERS IN SECURITIESOF THE LAKSHMI VILAS BANK LIMITED

-Pursuant to the provisions of Companies Act 2013 the Bank has appointed Mr. K.Muthusamy Practicing Company Secretary Coimbatore (CoP 3176) as the Secretarial Auditorfor the FY 2017.
+Pursuant to the provisions of Companies Act 2013 the Bank has appointed Mr. K.Muthusamy Practicing Company Secretary Coimbatore (CoP 3176) as the Secretarial Auditorfor the FY 2017-18.
 The Secretarial Audit Report dated 14.06.2018 is annexed to thisreport as Annexure-I. There are no qualifications reservation or adverse remark ordisclaimer in the report.